feathersjs/feathers/documentation.md

 }
 ```

 All callbacks follow the `function(error, data)` NodeJS convention. `params` can contain any additional parameters, for example the currently authenticated user.
-REST service calls set `params.query` with the query parameters (e.g. a query string like `?status=active&type=user` becomes `{ status: "active", type: "user" }`).
+REST service calls set `params.query` with the query parameters (e.g. a query string like `?status=active&type=user` becomes `{ query: { status: "active", type: "user" } }`).

 ### find